 In accordance with Government Auditing Standards, we will also issue our report dated December 4, 2020, on our consideration of the State of North Carolina's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of North Carolina's internal control over financial reporting and compliance.
-The report on internal control over financial reporting and on compliance and other matters will be published at a later date in the State of North Carolina's Single Audit Report.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of North Carolina's internal control over financial reporting and on compliance and other matters will be published at a later date in the State of North Carolina's Single Audit Report.